Next step 1

 Read the Gateway article

-Use the grounded Gateway guide to translate community excitement into slower, more inspectable practice.
+Use the grounded Gateway guide to build self-awareness without self-punishment.

 Browse Gateway resources

-See the Gateway section for direct-source materials and calmer companion resources.
+See the Gateway section for practical tools and calmer companion resources.